-For international disruptions longer than 3 days with a high impact on international traffic, the international contingency management, as described in the International Contingency Management handbook (ICM Handbook) applies.
-The Handbook can be found at the RNE website:
+For international disruptions longer than 3 days with a high impact on international traffic, the international contingency management, as described in the International Contingency Management Handbook (ICM Handbook) applies.
+The Handbook can be found at the RNE website:https://rne.eu/wp-content/uploads/RNE-International-Contingency-Management-handbook-v-2.0.pdf

-http://www.rne.eu/rneinhalt/uploads/International_Contingency_Management_Handbook_fin al_v1.5.pdf

-An important new element is an international re-routing overview for the Rail Freight Corridors and re-routing scenarios for the critical routes.
+An important element is an international re-routing overview for the Rail Freight Corridors and re-routing scenarios for the critical routes.

-More details concerning traffic management are provided in CID Book 4 Chapter 5.
+More details concerning traffic management are provided in CID, Point 4.5.

-4.7.
-Quality Evaluation
+4.7 Quality Evaluation